-Students will get to know French culture and the beautiful city of Lyon, and learn some French.
+At the same time, Students will get to know French culture and the beautiful city of Lyon, while also acquiring basic knowledge about the French language.

 This short program is also a perfect opportunity for students to discover INSA Lyon, a place they may want to come back to in their course of studies!